dicomi2488/Meshworks/README.md

 - Use the bottom toolbar to switch between small gear, large gear, and delete
 - After the factory view unlocks, drag to pan, use the mouse wheel to zoom, and use `WASD` or arrow keys to move

-## Open Source Notes

-Recommended files to publish:

-- `gear-puzzle.html`
-- `gear-puzzle.js`
-- `gear-pipeline.js`
-- `dev-server.js`
-- `build-static.js`
-- `package.json`
-- `README.md`
-- `LICENSE`

-You may also publish `dist/` if you want a ready-to-run build in the repository, but it is not required for source-first open source hosting.

 ## License

 This project is released under the MIT License.
 See `LICENSE` for details.